 Certain roles may require the jobholder to be approved by regulators prior to the person starting in the role.
-These roles are clearly identified and procedures introduced and maintained so that the vetting team knows to undertake appropriate checks and regulatory approval is obtained prior to the person starting in the role.
+These roles are clearly identified and procedures exist so that the vetting team knows to undertake appropriate checks and regulatory approval is obtained prior to the person starting in the role.